0%

 Different Types of Tracking and Reporting Tools

-SEO tracking and reporting tools can be broadly categorized into several types, each with its specific focus and capabilities:
+SEO tracking and reporting tools can be broadly categorised into several types, each with its specific focus and capabilities:

 1. Web Analytics Tools

-Tools such as Google Analytics provide a comprehensive overview of your website’s performance.
-These tools track visitor behavior, traffic sources, conversions, and critical metrics.
+Tools like Google Analytics offer a comprehensive overview of your website’s performance.
+These tools track visitor behaviour, traffic sources, conversions, and critical metrics.

 2. Keyword Research and Tracking Tools

 Examples include SEMrush, Ahrefs, and Moz.
-These specialize in keyword analysis, tracking keyword rankings over time, and providing keyword suggestions.
+These specialise in keyword analysis, tracking keyword rankings over time, and providing keyword suggestions.

 3. Technical SEO Auditors

-Tools like Screaming Frog and Sitebulb offer in-depth technical audits of your WordPress website, identifying issues like broken links, duplicate content, and poor site architecture.
+Tools like Screaming Frog and Sitebulb provide in-depth technical audits of your WordPress website, identifying issues such as broken links, duplicate content, and poor site architecture.

 4. Social Media Trackers